-Financial Innovations and Political Development: Evidence from Revolutionary England
+Financial Asset Holdings and Political Attitudes: Evidence from Revolutionary England

 Keywords: Economic Growth, Financial Markets, Institutions, Trade, Law, Political Economy

 JEL Classification: O10, G11, F10, K00, P10, N23